projectara/greybus-spec/source/control.rst

 .. [#cq] Do you say this because ES1 can't support it, or because our
         schedule dictates that we won't be doing this for the upcoming demo?

-.. [#cr] Is the destination device id also needed?
-Ditto for the
-         disconnect message

-.. [#cs] The message is sent to the destination device (by specifying
-         its device id in the |unipro| header).
-So it's sort of implied, and not part of the message itself.

 .. [#ct] This doesn't apply to ES1